Flag of Kyrgyzstan: History

-In late 2023, a debate was led in the Zhogorku Kengesh (parliament of Kyrgyzstan) to straighten the wavy sun rays due to its supposed similarity to a sunflower, which in Kyrgyz culture can signify "a fickle and servile person willing to switch allegiance for personal benefit".
+In late 2023, a debate was led in the Jogorku Kengesh (parliament of Kyrgyzstan) to straighten the wavy sun rays due to its supposed similarity to a sunflower, which in Kyrgyz culture can signify "a fickle and servile person willing to switch allegiance for personal benefit".
 The bill passed its first reading on 29 November, and second and third readings on 20 December.
 The bill was signed into law by President Sadyr Japarov on 22 December.
 The law was officially published on 26 December and came into force on the same day.